ebzzry/ebzzry.github.io/src/en/flakes.md

 Not long after, NixOS became my primary development machine.
-I could do everything with it, even use devices that were not designed from the start to be used with GNU/Linux.
+I could do everything with it, even use devices that were not designed from the start to be used with Linux.
 With the help of the official documentation and helpful articles of people who have used it before me, I was able to set it up according to my preferences.
 I wrote about what I have learned [here](/en/nix).